-Their comprehensive approach encompasses nonsurgical treatments that relieve pain, promote healing and prevent future injuries.
-Orthology providers excel in customized treatment plans that are designed to increase your strength, restore your range of motion and alleviate pain.
+Orthology’s comprehensive approach consists of nonsurgical treatment for Arm and shoulder injuries, like shoulder bursitis or tennis elbow.
+Orthology physical therapist use treatments that relieve pain, promote healing and prevent future injuries.
+Their arm and shoulder specialist, excel in customized injury rehabilitation and treatment solutions that are designed to increase your strength, restore your range of motion and alleviate pain.

-Treatment begins with gaining a thorough understanding of the source of your pain, a clear diagnosis, and a personalized plan for getting you back to doing what you love.
+Treating a shoulder or arm injury begins with gaining a thorough understanding of the source of your pain.
+And developing a personalized treatment plan for getting you back to doing what you love.
 Trying to return to athletic activities?
 No problem.
-Orthology providers will even provide you a time-frame for your return.
+Orthology sports medicine specialist can provide you with an accurate time-frame for your return.

-Because they employ a hands-on approach and begin treatment at your very first appointment, you should feel relief or increased function quickly.
-You should also experience improved performance in your shoulder or arm.
+Because they employ a hands-on approach to physical therapy and begin treating your injuries at your very first appointment, you should begin to feel relief or increased function after your first visit.
+You can also expect to experience improved performance out of your shoulder or arm.